starzzots/CLIProject/README.md

 1. Ensure you have Ruby installed on your machine.
 2. Clone the repository or download the source code.
-3. Make sure the `hangman.rb` file is in the same directory as your main game file.
+3. Make sure the `main.rb` file is in the same directory as your hangman file.

 ## Usage